The 10 Biggest Mistakes in Crisis Communications

 The cheapest way to turn experience into future profits is to learn from others’ mistakes.
-With that in mind, I hope that the following examples of inappropriate crisis communications policies, culled from real-life situations, will provide a tongue-in-cheek guide about what NOT to do when your organization is faced with a crisis.
+With that in mind, I hope that the following examples of inappropriate crisis communications policies, culled from real-life situations, will provide a tongue-in-cheek guide to the mistakes you must avoid when your organization is faced with a crisis.

 - Play Ostrich.
+What Lance Armstrong did for years.
 Hope that no one learns about it.
 Cater to whoever is advising you to say nothing, do nothing.
 Assume you’ll have time to react when and if necessary, with little or no preparation time.
 And while you’re playing ostrich, with your head buried firmly in the sand, don’t think about the part that’s still hanging out.

-- Treat the Media Like the Enemy.
-By all means, tell a reporter that you think he/she has done such a bad job of reporting on you that you’ll never talk to him/her again.
-Or badmouth him/her in a public forum.
-Send nasty emails.
+- Treat Traditional or Social Media Like the Enemy.
+Like, say, the Trump White House.
+By all means, tell a reporter or social media activist that you think they have done such a bad job of reporting on you that you’ll never talk to them again.
+Or badmouth them in a public forum.
+Send nasty emails or texts.
 Then sit back and have a good time while:

-- The reporter gets angry and directs that energy into REALLY going after your organization.
+- That individual gets angry and directs that energy into REALLY going after your organization.

-- The reporter laughs at what he/she sees as validation that you’re really up to no good in some way.
+- The individual laughs at what they see as validation that you’re really up to no good in some way.

 - Use Language Your Audience Doesn’t Understand.
-Jargon and arcane acronyms are but two of the ways you can be sure to confuse your audiences, a surefire way to make most crises worse.
-Let’s check out a few of these taken- from-real-situations gems:
+Jargon and arcane acronyms are but two of the ways you can be sure to confuse your audiences, a great way to make most crises worse.
+Let’s check out a few of these gems taken from actual announcements:

 - I’m proud that my business is ISO 9000 certified.

-- The rate went up 10 basis points.
+- The rate went down 10 basis points.